-Change engine oil in compliance with section "Engine Oil Change and Oil Filter Service" if diesel fuels are used whose sulphur content exceeds 0.5% by weight.
+If diesel fuels are used with a sulphur content exceeding 0.5% by weight, refer to the "Engine Oil Change and Oil Filter Service" section.
 Marine diesel fuel, heating oil or the like must not be used.

-At very low temperatures the fluidity of No. 2-D diesel fuel may become insufficient due to paraffin separation.
+At very low temperatures the fluidity of No. 2 diesel fuel may become insufficient due to paraffin separation.

-To avoid malfunctions, No. 2-D diesel fuel of a lowered cloud point is marketed during the cold season.
+To avoid malfunctions, No. 2 diesel fuel of a lowered cloud point is marketed during the cold season.